 Exfoliative dermatitis in dogs.
 Dermatitis in dogs - symptoms, diagnosis and treatment.
 Predisposition to dermatitis in dogs of various breeds

-"A dog is a friend of man" is a statement with deep meaning.
+“A dog is a man’s friend” is a saying with deep meaning.
 Many people love and have pets.
-But few people think that it is very difficult to take care of them.
-First of all, constant supervision of a dog by a veterinarian is required.
+But few people think about the fact that caring for them is very difficult.
+First of all, constant monitoring of the dog by a veterinarian is required.

-When a child is born, the parents watch him as he develops, grows, looks at diseases that begin to bother the baby.
-Here's before you start pet you need to tune in to the fact that you will become a mother for him.
-Observe very closely, and especially try to notice the first symptoms of diseases.
-Few of them pass without a trace, much more fatal.
-Often animals are brought from other countries or cities, but no one thinks that everywhere a different climate and dogs do not tolerate climate change, this manifests itself in them in the form of various ailments.
+When a child is born, parents watch him develop, grow, look for diseases that begin to bother the baby.
+Here's before you start pet you need to prepare yourself for the fact that you will become a mother for him.
+Observe very carefully, and especially try to notice the first symptoms of disease.
+There are few that pass without a trace, many more with a fatal outcome.
+Often animals are brought from other countries or cities, but no one thinks that the climate is different everywhere and dogs do not tolerate climate change well, this manifests itself in them in the form of various ailments.
 Infections, plague, tuberculosis, lichen, allergies - a small list of dog torments.

-Periodically progressive itching, scratching of the animal's skin cause concern, and the owner goes to the veterinary clinic.
-Finding out the cause of this symptom is not easy even for a doctor.
+Periodically progressive itching and scratching of the animal's skin cause concern, and the owner goes to the veterinary clinic.
+Finding out the cause of this symptom is quite difficult even for a doctor.
 It can be characterized by many diseases.
-But most often the doctor diagnoses atopic dermatitis in dogs.
+But most often, the doctor diagnoses atopic dermatitis in dogs.

-Atopy- allergic diseases, the main cause of which is heredity.
-It can be caused by allergens different types...
+Atopy– allergic diseases, the main cause of which is heredity.
+It may be caused by allergens different types.
 Atopic dermatitis is caused by hypersensitivity to an irritant.
-It is not contagious, it is transmitted exclusively by inheritance.
+It is not contagious and is transmitted exclusively by inheritance.
 Heredity is 100 percent proven.
-Atopy in newly bred dogs is already established from birth and is not fully cured.
+Atopy in newly bred dog breeds is present from birth and cannot be fully cured.

-Some breeds do not suffer from atopic dermatitis, but there are some that are prone to it: Dachshund, Chow Chow, Labrador, Scottish Terrier, English Bulldog and others.
-Most often, atopy progresses between the ages of one and three years, but the first signs can be seen at six months.
-More often, atopy in dogs occurs in females than in males, although both sexes are predisposed.
-With age, it aggravates and manifests itself more often.
+Some breeds do not suffer from atopic dermatitis, but there are those that are prone to it: dachshund, chow chow, labrador, Scottish terrier, English bulldog and others.
+Atopy most often progresses between the ages of one and three years, but the first signs can be visible at six months.
+Atopy in dogs occurs more often in females than in males, although both sexes are predisposed.
+It gets worse with age and appears more and more often.

 Types of allergic reactions